VictorTaelin/parallel_lambda_computer_tests/README.md

 - The input is an initial Memory encoding a λ-term.

-- You call a `rewrite` function on arbitrary positions of it until the Memory doesn't change anymore.
+- You call a `rewrite` function on arbitrary positions of Memory until it doesn't change anymore.

-- The output is the final Memory state encoding the normal form of the λ-term.
+- The output, i.e., the final Memory state, encodes the normal form of the λ-term.

 - The function `void rewrite(int *a, int *b, int *c)` takes 3 sequential nodes and rewrites them locally.